josephmachado/data_engineering_project_template/README.md

 cd data_engineering_project_template
 make up
-make ci # run checks and tests
+make ci # run checks and tests sleep 30 # wait for Airflow to start
 ```
 **Windows users**: please setup WSL and a local Ubuntu Virtual machine following **[the instructions here](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview)**.
 Install the above prerequisites on your ubuntu terminal; if you have trouble installing docker, follow **[the steps here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04#step-1-installing-docker)** (only Step 1 is necessary).
 Please install the **make** command with `sudo apt install make -y` (if its not already present).

 Go to [http:localhost:8080](http:localhost:8080) to see the Airflow UI.
+Username and password are both `airflow`.

 ## Infrastructure